 Please see the University of Kent's Statement of Findings for more information.

-The three-year part-time study awards 240 credits upon successful completion of the course.
+The 3-year part-time study comprises of 360 credits upon successful completion of the course.

 - Cell Biology (15 credits at Level 4)